 Bike Adventure’s Coronavirus Policy

 In line with other UK-based tour operators we will base our response to the current outbreak of Coronavirus on UK Foreign & Commonwealth Office (FCO) travel advice.
 If the FCO advises against non-essential travel to a specific country/region we are due to visit, or if we believe a country/region is no longer logistically practicable to travel in, or a trip has been rendered commercially unviable, we may be forced to cancel that trip.
 Should that become necessary we will contact clients affected to discuss next steps.

 Clearly the Coronavirus situation is volatile and ever-changing; we will continue to monitor FCO travel advice and update our website accordingly.
 As FCO travel advisories are constantly updated, we will need to remain flexible as to if, and when, we decide to cancel a trip.
-However, we will generally not cancel a trip more than 30 days before the trip commencement date and will always make a decision not later than 14 days before departure.
+However, we will generally not cancel a trip for COVID-related reasons more than 30 days before the trip commencement date and will always aim to make a decision not later than 14 days before departure.
 If we are forced to cancel a trip before its commencement in these circumstances we will offer a trip transfer or refund of monies paid.

 If there is no FCO advice against travel to a particular country or region, and trip logistics and group numbers remain viable, then trips will be delivered as planned and our normal booking terms & conditions will apply.
 If, in these circumstances, you still wish to cancel your trip, you are advised to check your travel insurance policy for scope of cancellation cover, as policies do not normally cover what is termed a ‘disinclination to travel’.
 It is likely that your policy will only cover costs of cancellation when the country/region concerned has been named by an appropriate governmental authority as somewhere you should not travel to, unless that travel is essential.
 Holidays do not constitute essential travel!